Transformers for Learning on Noisy and Task-Level Manifolds: Approximation and Generalization Insights: Introduction

 {\bf Generalization Theory:} When $n$ i.i.d. training samples $\{(x_i,f(x_i))\}_{i=1}^n$ are given, we consider the empirical risk minimizer $\hat{\rm T}$ to be defined in \eqref{hatT}.
 Theorem \ref{thmGeneralization} shows that the squared generalization error of $\hat{\rm T}$ is upper bounded in the order of $n^{-\frac{2\alpha}{2\alpha+d}}$.
 In the exact manifold case when $q=0$, Theorem \ref{thmGeneralization} gives rise to the min-max regression error \citep{gyorfi2006distribution}.
 In the noisy case when $q\in (0,1)$, Theorem \ref{thmGeneralization} demonstrates a denoising phenomenon given by transformers such that when the sample size $n$ increases, the generalization error converges to $0$ at a fast rate depending on the intrinsic dimension $d$. \\ {\bf Basic Arithmetic Operations Implemented by Transformers:} In addition, our proof explicitly constructs transformers to implement basic arithmetic operations, such as addition, constant multiplication, product, division, etc. Such implementation can be done efficiently (e.g., in parallel) on different tokens.
 These results can be applied individually as building blocks for approximation studies using Transformers.

 This paper is organized as follows.
-In section~\ref{secPrelim}, we introduce some preliminary definitions.
-In section~\ref{secAGTheory}, we present our main results, including the approximation and generalization error bound achieved by transformer networks.
-In section~\ref{secPfSketch}, we provide a proof sketch of our main results.
-In Section \ref{sec:conclusion}, we make conclusion and discuss its impact.
+In Section~\ref{secPrelim}, we introduce some preliminary definitions.
+In Section~\ref{secAGTheory}, we present our main results, including the approximation and generalization error bound achieved by transformer networks.
+In Section~\ref{secPfSketch}, we provide a proof sketch of our main results. {In Section \ref{sec:Exp}, we conduct two experiments: One experiment demonstrates the advantage of transformers over feed-forward neural networks and to support our main results, and the other experiment explores the denoising effect of a pre-trained vision transformer.} Finally, Section \ref{sec:conclusion} concludes the paper with discussions.